rosapietroiusti/dem4cli/README.md

 Contact: rosa.pietroiusti@vub.be

 > [!WARNING]
-> Work in progress: functions to calculate lifetime exposure at gridscale level, taken from Grant et al (2023, in prep)
+> Work in progress: functions to calculate lifetime exposure at gridscale level, taken from Grant et al (2024, in rev)

 ## Data used